Scholarships and Grants

 - The general UNR scholarship application - Available between November and February 1 in MyNEVADA (go to your Student Center, Supplemental Forms, Scholarship Application)

-- ALSO complete the FAFSA to show financial need, as many scholarships include financial need as one criterion of eligibility
+- Complete the FAFSA to show financial need, as many scholarships include financial need as one criterion of eligibility

 - If you are in the HDFS PROGRAM, complete the HDFS Supplemental Questionnaire.